Web3NL/motoko-book/src/common-programming-concepts/options-and-results.md

 The two functions both have `?Nat` as their return type.
 The first returns an option value and the second returns `null`.

-In the next chapter about [control flow](control-flow.html) we will demonstrate how we can use option types in a useful way.
+In the next chapter about [control flow](/common-programming-concepts/control-flow/switch-expression.html#a-little-program) we will demonstrate how we can use option types in a useful way.

 ## Results
-To fully understand Results we have to understand [generics](/advanced-concepts/generics.html) first, which are an advanced topic that we will cover later in this book.
-For now we will only cover a limited form of the Result variant type (without type parameters) to give a basic idea of the concept.
+To fully understand Results we have to understand [generics](/advanced-types/generics.html) first, which are an advanced topic that we will cover later in this book.
+For now we will only cover a limited form of the Result variant type to give a basic idea of the concept.

 A Result type is a *[variant type](/common-programming-concepts/types/variants.html)*.
 A simple definition could be: